Contribute code

 Finally, when you’ll commit your changes via the VS Code interface, your commits

-will automaticaly be signed-off.
+will automatically be signed-off.

 Continue towards sharing your changes ‣